Protecting ecosystems – without having to wait for World Environment Day

 Urban areas

-All the little actions count.
-An action can be, for example, a slight change in your lifestyle.
-If you haven’t already, here are some examples of how to protect the planet’s ecosystems, starting on the World Environment Day:
+All little actions count.
+Like a small change in your lifestyle, for instance.
+Follow our tips on how to protect the planet’s ecosystems every day, starting on the World Environment Day:

 -